ACM40960/project-project-in-maths-modelling-hp/README.md

 **The following can be interpreted from the above plot:**
 - All classes exhibit **very high average precision**, demonstrating excellent object detection performance across species.
 - The precision-recall curves are tightly clustered in the **top-right region**, indicating consistently strong recall and precision.
-- The model effectively **balances detection accuracy and robustness**, successfully minimizing both false positives and false negatives.
+- The model effectively **balances detection capability and robustness**, successfully minimizing both false positives and false negatives.
 - This consistency suggests the model is highly reliable for **real-world deployment and wildlife monitoring applications**.

 ### 📊 YOLOv12 Day - F1 Score Curve